Cray-HPE/docs-csm/operations/validate_csm_health.md

        - x3000m0 - Not found in HSM Components ; Not found in HSM Redfish Endpoints
    ```

-   If the PDU is accessible over the network, the following can be used to determine the vendor of the PDU.
+   (`ncn#`) If the PDU is accessible over the network, the following can be used to determine the vendor of the PDU.

     ```bash
-   ncn-m001# PDU=x3000m0
+   PDU=x3000m0
-   ncn-m001# curl -k -s --compressed  https://$PDU -i | grep Server:
+   curl -k -s --compressed  https://$PDU -i | grep Server:
    ```

   - Example ServerTech output: